freddneos/frederico.eu-gatsby/_data/blog/2020-11-14-elixir-journey.md

 * <https://elixir-lang.org/>
 * [https://joyofelixir.com/toc.html](https://elixir-lang.org/)

-It is a language that runs on Earlang VM Created by José Valim (Brazillian guy)(Claps)
+It is a language that runs on Earlang VM and was  Created by José Valim (Brazillian guy)(Claps)

 ## Why Elixir

 [![](http://img.youtube.com/vi/EXE7NUxBKrk/0.jpg)](http://www.youtube.com/watch?v=EXE7NUxBKrk)

-Elixir was created to turn the developer experience good than ruby is.
-Elixir is Dynamic and it is a good thing for those who develop with javascript.
+Elixir was created to make the developer experience better than ruby's.
+Elixir is Dynamic, wich is a good thing for those who develop with Javascript.

 You can check it bellow: